Types of eCommerce Business Models With Examples (2026)

 Multi-Brand Online Stores

 These stores offer products from different brands, making it easier to manage a wide variety of items and cater to more customer needs.
+Zappos is a good example, carrying footwear and clothing from hundreds of different brands.

 Affiliate Sites

 These websites earn money by promoting products from other companies.
 When visitors click on affiliate links and make a purchase, the site owner earns a commission.
+Wirecutter (owned by The New York Times) is one of the most well-known affiliate sites.

 Marketplaces